 1.11.
-This Safety Guide provides guidance on the regulatory control of the discharges in connection with an authorization process5.
+This Safety Guide provides guidance on the regulatory control of the discharges in connection with an authorization process7.
 The authorization of discharges from new and modified facilities or activities, together with the review of established discharge authorizations are considered.

 1.12.
 This Safety Guide addresses the derivation of authorized operational limits for discharges, the demonstration of compliance with the authorization and discusses the need for radiological monitoring programmes.
 An important initial input into the process of controlling discharges is the prospective assessment of the level of protection of public and the environment against the harmful effects of ionizing radiation.
-A separate Safety Guide considered the requirements for such prospective radiological impact assessments for both the public and the environment [8].
+A separate Safety Guide provides recommendations and guidance on such prospective radiological impact assessments for both the public and the environment [8].
 Only limited reference is made in this Safety Guide to the principles underlying dose assessments and the use of assessment models and data that may be used in the derivation of authorized limits, such as those described in references [12, 13], but it does not cover the development of such assessment models and data.

 1.13.
 The facilities and activities considered cover a wide range of radioactive sources.
-For example, from those used in the general industry, in medicine and research to nuclear facilities like reactors, reprocessing plants and others.
-This Safety Guide also covers the releases which may result from mining and milling of ores for the extraction of uranium or thorium as part of the nuclear fuel cycle.
-Consideration is also given to the releases of naturally occurring radioactive substances in non-nuclear or non-radiation-related industries.
+For example, from those used in the general industry, in medicine and research to nuclear installations8.
+This Safety Guide also covers the controllable releases to the atmosphere and surface waters which may result from mining and milling of ores for the extraction of uranium or thorium as part of the nuclear fuel cycle.
+Consideration is also given to similar